mickymacirl/CI-P4-ICSB/README.md

 Base.html Image

-### User Story - As a developer, I must implement a 404-error page to alert users when they try to access a page that doesn't exist
+### User Story - As a developer, I must implement a 404 error page to alert users when they try to access a page that doesn't exist

-The 404-error page will be displayed when a user tries to access a page that does not exist on the website.
+The 404 error page will be displayed when a user tries to access a page that does not exist on the website.
 This page will alert the user that the page they are trying to access does not exist and provide them with options to navigate to other pages on the website.

 Implementation of 404 Error Page